TalentCLEF/talentclef/content/en/about/index.md

 ## What are the goals of **Talent**CLEF?

 {{% blocks/feature icon="fa-gauge-high" title="Public Benchmark" %}}
-Define frameworks for evaluating NLP models in the HR field.
+Define frameworks for evaluating Natural Language Processing models in the Human Resources field.
 {{% /blocks/feature %}}